sanjugangatkar068-eng/Personalized-Health-Risk-Prediction-Platform/README.md

-🌍 ImpactBy transforming raw health data into valuable insights, this platform promotes proactive health management.
-It empowers individuals to stay informed about their health while enabling healthcare professionals to make better decisions, contributing to a more efficient and effective healthcare system.
+<b>🌍 ImpactBy transforming raw health data into valuable insights, this platform promotes proactive health management.
+It empowers individuals to stay informed about their health while enabling healthcare professionals to make better decisions, contributing to a more efficient and effective healthcare system.</b>